Joel Smith

 Boy, were they right!

-Landing in Australia, with a new fiancé in one hand and a new career in the other, I went back to school learning all things facilitation, presentation, instructional design and Apple.
+Landing in Australia, with a new fiancé in one hand and a new career in the other, I went back to school, learning all things facilitation, presentation, instructional design and Apple.
 And then went to work, teaching customers how to use their tech and the team how to sell it.

 The values and excellence of Apple fit me like a glove.
 But their remuneration is right down the middle.
 And we wanted to keep my wife home with our kids while they were young.
 So I went looking for a new challenge.